Nikitha-Kapparapu/Vehicle-Registration/README.md

-# Reservation-Service Module Low-Level Documentation
+# Billing-Service Module Low-Level Documentation

-This document provides a low-level overview of the `Reservation-Service` module, a microservice within the Parking Management System (PMS) responsible for managing parking slot reservations.
+This document provides a low-level overview of the `Billing-Service` module, a microservice within the Vehicle Parking Management System (VPMS) responsible for managing billing and invoice generation.

 ---